Berkeley-MDes/tdf-fa24-beibei07/README.md

 # Week 3:
 ## Week of Sep.
 09/12-19
 ### Reflections: New Things Learned
-This week I completed my first Projet of this semester: Computational Design.
-I made a seed germinator using Rhino and Grasshopper.
+This week I completed my first Projet of this semester: Computational Design and learned useful technical skills in Rhino, Grasshopper, and 3D printing.
+I made a seed germinator using Rhino and Grasshopper, and used 3D printing to manufacture it in PLA.
 When exploring Grasshopper, I discovered some useful combinations of components.
 The work process could be quicker and easier by memoruzing and retreiving them whenever needed.
 Downbelow, I'll briefly analyze each of them for my future conveniences.

 #### 1. Creating a clamp
 <div align="center">